scheidelg/testwiki/pages/tech_editing/markdown_notes.md

 -----
 ## Quick Reference

-A quick reference for things I've used (or started to use) frequently:
+A quick reference for things I've used (or started to use) frequently.

  * italics: single asterisks around text: `*text*`